NikkiGwh/son/README.md

 ## example for running predefined experiments via script arguments

-python network_simulation_script.py [network-name] [configuration-name]
+python network_simulation_script.py [network-name] [configuration-json-file-path]

 ```
-python network_simulation_script.py hetNet2 hetNet2_predefined_70_greedy
+python network_simulation_script.py hetNet2 ./hetNet2_predefined_70_greedy.json
 ```

-predefined configurations (i.e. hetNet2_predefined_70_greedy.json) are located in the ./predefined_configs directory
+make sure that a network with the corresponding name already exists before execution.
+Otherwise it won't work.

-You can only choose network names which already have a directory (i.e. hetNet2)
+You will find the results inside a new folder with the name of the config-json-file-path parameter.
+This folder will appear in directory of the corresponding networkname of the run.

 ## Run the software on the cluster

 - Get your code onto the cluster
 - Use the following to build the image (the .def file contains the container definition)

 ```
 apptainer build nns.sif nns.def
 ```

 - Use the `slurm_job.sh` to run the container on the cluster with the following command from the directory containing the code

 ```
 sbatch slurm_job.sh
 ```

 To change how the programm is run, change either the `.def` file, or use

 ```
 apptainer exec nns.sif COMMAND
 ```

 in the `slurm_job.sh`.